UtkarshPrajapati/Leetcode-Helper/README.md

 ├── content.js            # Content script for LeetCode page
 ├── gemini-api.js         # Handles Gemini API communication
 ├── monaco-extractor.js   # Extracts code from Monaco editor
+├── background.js         # Background script for extension state
 ├── popup.html            # Popup UI for configuration
 ├── popup.js              # Popup logic
 ├── overlay.css           # Styling for the overlay
-└── images/               # Extension icons
+└── images/               # Extension icons and images
 ```

 ## 🚀 How It Works

-1. The extension injects an overlay onto LeetCode problem pages
+1. The extension injects an interactive overlay onto LeetCode problem pages
 2. It extracts problem information and your current code using the Monaco editor API
 3. When you click "Get Hint", it sends this information to Google's Gemini API
 4. The AI analyzes your code and returns:
-   - 💡 A helpful hint that guides you in the right direction
+   - 💡 Clear, structured hints that guide you in the right direction
    - 🐞 Potential bugs or edge cases you might have missed
    - ⚡ Optimization suggestions for your code
+5. The extension displays these hints in a user-friendly format with collapsible sections